Summary: A listing of common event error causes and straightforward solutions for them.

 New Event Type Needs Mapping – Occurs when a new event type has reached the mapper, either because you connected a new input or a new event type was created in the Code Engine.
 You'll need to go to the Mapper and map this event type.

-Copy Failure Error – Loading error to the target data warehouse.
+Copy Failure Error – Loading error to the data destination.
 For example, temporary database connection failure or changed access credentials.
 You may need to reconfigure Alooma’s data warehouse access configuration.

 Type Conversion Error – The type of data in the event doesn’t match the column type to which the event is mapped.
-For example, when an event field arrives with a string value in a field that is mapped to an integer in the target database or when an event field value is too long.
+For example, when an event field arrives with a string value in a field that is mapped to an integer in the data destination or when an event field value is too long.
 You may need to change the mapping in the Mapper.

 Out-of-Range Error – This type of error generally occurs when the value of a field is out of range of the data type that field is mapped to, such as a small number appearing in a field which is mapped to timestamp, and that number is too small to be considered a timestamp as seconds from epoch.
 Fix this by modifying the value or discarding the event in the Code Engine.